NaughtyZZ/3D_face_dense_registration/README.md

 2）The landmarks of the deformed template and the target are matched **exactly**.

-3）The surface of the deformed template and the target are also adhered **tightly** to any desired extent.
+3）The surface of the deformed template and the target are also adhered to each other **tightly** to any desired extent.

-4）The implementation of the alogithm is **robust to partial target data**.
+4）The implementation of the alogithm is  **very fast** and **robust to partial target data**.

-5）The implementation is **very fast**.

 ## Usage